stresearch/SAFE/README.md

 - ~~Practice Submission Opens: February 26, 2025~~
 - ~~Competition Opens: March 3, 2025~~
-- Round 1 Submission deadline: May 05, 2025 (the papers accepted in Round 1 will be published in the proceedings for IH&MMSEC 2025)
+- Round 1 Submission deadline: May 05, 2025 (the papers accepted in Round 1 will be published in the proceedings for IH&MMSEC 2025 and will be presented during the oral session of the conference)
-- Round 2 Submission deadline: June 02, 2025 (competition will close after Round 2)
+- Round 2 Submission deadline: June 02, 2025 (performers participating in Round 1 whose algorithms score well in the system will be invited to present a poster at the IH&MMSEC workshop)

 For any question regarding paper submission, please contact chairs: acm.ihmmsec25@gmail.com.